 - Does not keep data in an identifiable form longer than necessary

 - Always ensures security during the processing of data

 The data controller’s responsibility is to ensure the data processor follows all these rules.
 The data processor must also provide evidence that they adhere to the standards.
 Both the data controller and data processor are liable if a breach occurs.

 How Does the GDPR Affect Small Businesses?

-If you are a small business, are you compelled to follow the GDPR standards?
+Are you compelled to follow the GDPR standards if you are a small business?
 All businesses that process personal data that can identify a specific living natural person are subject to the GDPR rules.
 This applies even if the information is in a structured paper format.